Black Sea Fleet: 2022 Russian invasion of Ukraine

-On March 14, the Russian source RT reported that the Russian Armed Forces had captured about a dozen Ukrainian ships in Berdyansk.
+On 14 March 2022, the Russian source RT reported that the Russian Armed Forces had captured about a dozen Ukrainian ships in Berdiansk.
 The vessels reported as captured included two Gyurza-M-class artillery boats (including Akkerman), the Matka-class missile boat Pryluky, a Project 1124P (Grisha II)-class corvette (likely an already decommissioned vessel given the absence of active ships of this class in the Ukrainian navy), a Zhuk-class patrol boat, a Yevgenya-class minesweeper, the Polnocny-class landing ship Yuri Olefirenko and a Ondatra-class landing craft.

+On 19 March 2022, the Deputy Commander of Russian Black Sea Fleet Captain First Rank Andrey Nikolaevich Paliy was reportedly killed in action near Mariupol in Ukraine.

+On 22 March 2022, a video appeared of a Raptor-class patrol boat being hit and damaged by an anti-tank guided missile.
+According to Russian sources, it had to be towed away afterwards.

-On March 19, 2022, the Deputy Commander of Russian Black Sea Fleet Captain First Rank Andrey Nikolaevich Paliy was reportedly killed in action near Mariupol in Ukraine.
-On March 24, the Ukrainian military hit and destroyed the Russian Tapir-class landing ship Saratov at the Port of Berdiansk.
-Also it became known that Saratov has been salvaged and will be towed to Kerch, Crimea.
-Two Ropucha-class landing ships were possibly damaged in the same attack.
+On 24 March 2022, the Ukrainian military hit and destroyed the Russian Tapir-class landing ship Saratov at the Port of Berdiansk.
+In July 2022 it became known that Saratov had been salvaged and would be towed to Kerch, Crimea.
+Two other Russian Ropucha-class landing ships, the Tsezar Kunikov, and the Novocherkassk, that were docked nearby sailed away, with fire and smoke billowing out of one.

-On March 30 it was reported that, as part of an operation by Russian special forces, the Ukrainian navy Project 1824B reconnaissance ship Pereyaslav was reportedly hit by gunfire at the mouth of the Dnieper river.
+On 30 March 2022 it was reported that, as part of an operation by Russian special forces, the Ukrainian navy Project 1824B reconnaissance ship Pereyaslav was reportedly hit by gunfire at the mouth of the Dnieper river.
 The extent of the damage was unknown.

-In other parts of March, the Russian Navy bombed some civilian ship, including a Cargo ship belonging to Bangladesh.
+Also in March 2022, the Russian Navy bombed several civilian ships, including a cargo ship belonging to Bangladesh.

 On 13 April 2022, Moskva, the fleet's flagship, was severely damaged after an explosion.
 The Ukrainian government claimed it had hit the ship with two Neptune cruise missiles.
 The Russian government claimed the damage was a result of an ammunition explosion.
 According to the Russian government, everyone on the ship was evacuated.
 On 14 April, the Russian Ministry of Defence confirmed the ship had sunk.
-On 15 April, a United States senior defense official confirmed that the ship was hit by two Ukrainian Neptune missiles about 65 nautical miles south of Odessa.
-On May 6 a letter from the Black Sea Fleet's prosecutor general's office to the family of one of the sailors lost on the Moskva was made public.
+On 15 April, a United States senior defense official confirmed that the ship was hit by two Ukrainian Neptune missiles about 65 nautical miles south of Odesa.
+On 6 May 2022 a letter from the Black Sea Fleet's prosecutor general's office to the family of one of the sailors lost on the Moskva was made public.
 Families will not be receiving compensation as "the sinking took place in international waters by accident".